 In 2006, another adaptation of Dr. Zhivago premiered on Russian TV.
 It is considered more faithful to Pasternak's novel than the Hollywood movie.

 "Poetry is a rich, full-bodied whistle, cracked ice crunching in pails, the night that numbs the leaf, the duel of two nightingales, the sweet pea that has run wild, Creation’s tears in shoulder blades." - Boris Pasternak

-Today's video features the original theatrical trailer for the 1965 feature film adaptation of Boris Pasternak's classic novel, Dr. Zhivago.
+Today's video features a complete reading of Boris Pasternak's classic epic novel, Dr. Zhivago.
 Enjoy!